 Anger against China

 The viral outbreak has strengthened Hong Kong’s anger toward the mainland’s communist regime.
 Residents in the city are criticizing the administration for its failure to secure adequate medical supplies.
-A group of employees from public hospitals even went on a strike, demanding that authorities shut down all border crossings Hong Kong shares with the mainland.
+A group of employees from public hospitals even went on strike, demanding that authorities shut down all border crossings Hong Kong shares with the mainland.

 “The outbreak comes just when protesters have increasingly turned from mass mobilization to everyday resistance… They condemn the government as failing to protect the public’s wellbeing so they see fit to take it upon themselves to act,” Edmund Cheng, a political scientist at City University of Hong Kong, said to Al Jazeera.